 Minutes of previous meeting (attached 1) – matters arising are all elsewhere in the agenda.
 Action points completed unless otherwise specified below.

 AW asked about remit and objectives of subcommittees.
 SGH considered these would evolve, for example the CPD programme for 2017 was already in place.
 Once established, the subcommittees would meet between the full committee meetings, and update the committee and/or send written minutes prior to the committee meeting.
-They would also interact directly with the virtualpathology team to put materials on the website.
+They would also interact directly with the Virtual Pathology team to put materials on the website.
 As a guide, the scope of subcommittees’ work is written in the constitution document.

 Subcommittees: